 Bonus Determinations-Performance Incentive Program.
+Bonus payments under the Performance Incentive Program are based entirely on the achievement of pre-determined corporate performance goals approved by the Board that are important objectives for our business and are designed to drive our growth as a company and long-term stockholder value.
 Under the Performance Incentive Program, each year (generally during the first quarter) the Board establishes company-wide financial performance objectives, which serve as the basis for determining the eligibility for and the amount of bonuses to be paid under the program.
-For 2018, the Board used our revenue and adjusted EBITDA (excluding bonus expense), weighted equally (50% each).
-We define adjusted EBITDA (excluding bonus expense) as consolidated net income (loss), calculated in accordance with GAAP, excluding our stock-based compensation expense, executive severance, merger-related expense, the amortization of acquired intangible assets, depreciation expense, other income/expense and the provision for income taxes, as well as bonus expense.
+For 2019, the Board determined that the performance goals under the Performance Incentive Program would be tied to pre-determined levels of revenue and adjusted EBITDA (excluding bonus expense), weighted equally (50% each).
+We define adjusted EBITDA (excluding bonus expense) as consolidated net income (loss), calculated in accordance with GAAP, excluding our stock-based compensation expense, executive severance and restructuring, merger-related expense, the amortization of acquired intangible assets, depreciation expense, other income/expense and the provision for income taxes, as well as bonus expense.
 The Board determines the goals for each of these objectives in consultation with management and taking into account our performance for the immediately preceding year.
 The Board establishes goals it believes are necessary to motivate our executives to achieve an aggressive level of growth and to drive stockholder value.
-Our 2018 revenue goal was \$167.0 million, compared with \$164.8 million in actual revenue for the fiscal year ended December 31, 2018.
-Our 2018 adjusted EBITDA (excluding bonus expense) goal was \$6.7 million, compared with \$3.8 million in actual adjusted EBITDA (excluding bonus expense) for the fiscal year ended December 31, 2018.
+Our 2019 revenue goal was \$189.8 million, compared with \$184.5 million in actual revenue for the fiscal year ended December 31, 2019.
+Our 2019 adjusted EBITDA (excluding bonus expense) goal was \$16.4 million, compared with \$10.6 million in actual adjusted EBITDA (excluding bonus expense) for the fiscal year ended December 31, 2019.
+After the end of each year, the Compensation Committee reviews our actual achievement against the performance objectives and determines the amount of bonuses to b